|

 Some have warned of a “Hindu fundamentalism” that is every bit as exclusive as any other form of religiosity.
 Indeed, there are organizations dedicated to such a cause.
 But even in India this is in the minority, and the clock will not be turned back.
 The noble Vedic civilization must be appreciated, but it will adapt and emerge in a new form.
 The best in all of these traditions will survive and the worst, the shadow elements, will be eliminated.

 One way this change may manifest is that first the major religions will each resort to their fundamental, essential, esoteric roots: 'primitive' Christianity, Caballistic Judaism, Sanatana Dharma Hinduism, Sufic Islam, and so forth.
-The robes, turbans, rites, rituals, adornments will fall away, eventually.
+The robes, turbans, rites, rituals, adornments may eventually fall away, although they provide continue to provide some traditional color.
 Ritual worship is fine, and much of the outer splendour and regality allowed by some teachers is only meant to create the sense of the sacredness of the dharma, not for personal enrichment.
 Sri Nisargadatta himself held daily pujas and chanting, as it directs the mind Godwards when done with feeling and basic understanding of its meaning.
 It helps sacralize the world.
 One of the things lacking in modern society, particularly in the West, is the lack of a ritualistic, initiatory culture which older civilizations still possess.
 Rituals are deeply associated with myths, and like ‘myths’ are complex and multi-layered weaving together heroic deeds and divine miracles, and, through powerful symbols, imprint a set of values on the mind of a people.
 Ritual becomes inseparable from people’s customs and traditions.
 The essence is what matters, not the absolute truth, as long as it lives and works in the minds it has shaped.
 All have fulfilled and still fulfill social, cultural and spiritual functions.
 Our modern mind cannot easily grasp the role and impact of myths and ritual in ancient or traditional societies, whether Greek or Indian.
 Today’s societies have been de-ritualized, in the process depopulating our inner worlds.
 The very word ‘myth’, which originally meant ‘word’ or ‘speech’ in Greek (much like the Sanskrit vak), has come to evoke a web of lies, a concocted fable or a collective delusion.
 Take the story of Adam and Eve, the Garden of Eden, and the 'fall' of man.
 It has a deep esoteric significance, but lost in exoteric forms of religion.
-(19) We needn’t throw all such stories away, it is, rather, necessary to understand and preserve their true meanings.
+(23) We needn’t throw all such stories away; it is, rather, necessary to understand, preserve, upgrade, and, where necessary, challenge their true meaning and purpose.
 Meanwhile the modern consciousness and mentality and its needs are changing, and new, more universal forms will evolve.
 Exclusive religious and spiritual views, created before global intercommunication and the worldwide spread of knowledge, will be synthesized or eliminated as new, organically emerging teachings take form.

 A basic issue being explored at length is and will continue to be a working towards an integration of the two most basic, and often apparently conflicting, spiritual visions - the 'nondual' and the theistic or 'enlightened dualistic' visions.
 The synthesis of these two main schools or approaches is an important impetus behind much of my own writing.
 What, for instance, is the relationship between this ‘Christ-Consciousness’, the Logos, and non-duality?
 What is the interelationship between meditation and self-inquiry?
 Should I choose Mahayana Buddhism, or a fast-track route like Dzogchen or advaita?
 What about the newer tantric or 'direct' paths of self-inquiry?
 Are they as direct and as non-dual as they seem, or are they more versions of dissociative mind-only 'siva'-oriented approaches that fail to satisfy the needs of modern man?
 What is essential to communicate is that this is not an either/or matter, and, that there is a natural ordering of stages in the paths.
 Yet, unfortunately, not only is there already such a natural ordering of stages within most of the major traditions, but there have come to be whole paths made up of one or the other aspect alone.
 And frequently what happens is, that “one puts off for later what must be done first, or he does first what must be done later,” in the hope of having the ‘best practice,’ forgetting that the best practice is the one which one is actually capable of doing in the present moment.
 The emerging spirituality must either address these issues or start from scratch, with help from those who are already doing so.